MicrosoftDocs/memdocs/memdocs/intune/configuration/delivery-optimization-settings.md

 ## Bandwidth

 > [!NOTE]
-  > DOMaxDownloadBandwidth and DOMaxUploadBandwidth is already deprecated.
+> **DOMaxDownloadBandwidth** and **DOMaxUploadBandwidth** are already deprecated.
 These settings are not available for Windows 2004 or later.
-Use "DO Max Foreground Download Bandwidth" & "DO Max Background Download Bandwidth" in settings catalog instead for Windows 2004 or later.
+Use "DO Max Foreground Download Bandwidth" and "DO Max Background Download Bandwidth" in the settings catalog instead for Windows 2004 or later.

 |Setting  |Windows version  |Details  |
 |---------|---------|---------|